 Modern lifestyles need a lot of energy just to keep up with the daily demands.
-In order to have the energy to function optimally throughout the day we need to be well-rested, require energy, and need to be alert just to function.
+In order to have the energy to function optimally throughout the day we need to be well-rested and eat the right foods to help our bodies power up.

-It’s no big secret that regular exercise, effective stress management and getting adequate sleep are great ways of combating fatigue.
-In fact what you eat day to day far outweighs all these other things because food is fuel at the end of the day.
+It’s not a secret that regular exercise, effective stress management and getting adequate sleep are great ways of combating fatigue.
+What you eat also plays a major role in your energy levels because after all food is fuel for the body.

 Try Eating Nutrient-Rich Foods

-The best way around this is to opt for foods that offer a lot of nutrition per calorie.
-Foods like seeds, nuts, beans, vegetables, whole grains, and lean animal proteins are the best for this.
-On the other hand, refined foods such as breads, fatty and fried foods, desserts, sweets, and processed snack foods can offer a lot of calories, but in terms of nutrition, there’s very little.
+The best way around this is to opt for foods that offer a lot of nutrition per calorie (nutrient-dense food).
+Foods like seeds, nuts, beans, vegetables, whole grains, and lean animal proteins are great options.

 Choose Foods High in Antioxidants

 You’d be surprised how many people actually attempt to go about their day without fueling their body with a hearty healthy breakfast.
-Some people think that by skipping breakfast there are saving on calories, and this could help them to lose weight.
-But in reality, breakfast is actually good for your metabolism because it gets it going for the day, and hopefully leaves you satisfied until lunch.
+Some people think that by skipping breakfast they are saving on calories, and this could help them to lose weight.

-Try to cut out processed foods like pastries, bagels, cereals, and donuts and replace these with healthier options such as nut butter, whole grain bread toasted with raw nut butter spread, and fresh fruit.
+Cut out processed breakfast foods like pastries, bagels, sugary cereals, and donuts and replace them with healthier options such as eggs, uncured bacon, vegetables, whole grain bread toasted with raw nut butter spread, and fresh fruit.

 Snacks Aren’t Always a Bad Thing!

-Eating at regular intervals through the day is beneficial for blood sugar levels as well as energy.
-By allowing yourself to become too hungry can not only cause your blood sugar to drop but possibly cause you to reach for the closest and most convenient food in the vending machine or drive through which tend to be lowest in nutrition.
+Eating at regular intervals through the day is beneficial for stabilizing blood sugar levels as well as energy.
+Allowing yourself to get too hungry can not only cause your blood sugar to drop but possibly cause you to reach for the closest and most convenient food in the vending machine or drive through which tend to be lowest in nutrition.

 When I say snacks, I mean the healthy type; therefore it’s important to make wise decisions in this regard.

-Ideas for snacking include mixed nuts and dried fruit (mega-rich in magnesium), plain yoghurt mixed with granola, air popped popcorn combine with low oil, whole grain crackers coupled with baby carrots and maybe hummus, as you can see, the list goes on…
+Ideas for snacking include mixed nuts, fresh fruit, string cheese, dried fruit (mega-rich in magnesium), plain yogurt mixed with no-sugar-added granola, air popped popcorn, or whole grain crackers coupled with baby carrots and maybe hummus, as you can see, the list goes on…

 Drink Plenty of Water